-The integrated audio output of newer computer motherboards have improved a lot over the years.
+The integrated audio output of newer computer motherboards has improved a lot over the years.
 So much so, in fact, that for the average gamer, you wouldn’t really need an audio card.

 However, if you are an audiophile, dedicated esports gamer, or just looking to make your own media center, then there is definitely some value to be had here.
-Dedicated sound cards provide far more sound clarity along with other features like headphone amplification, noise-free recording, and, most of all, high-end lossless audio quality.
+A dedicated sound card provides far more sound clarity along with other features like headphone amplification, noise-free recording, and, most of all, high-end lossless audio quality.

 Buying a sound card is a difficult thing to do for a lot of reasons.
 One, there are many industry standards and so many specifications.
 Two, most PC gamers are not overly familiar with audio-related terminology.
 Therefore, we have put together this guide for newcomers to the audio industry so that you can experience the best of the best.

 Best Sound Card In 2021!
 (Gaming, Budget, Audiophile options)